SRHgroup/ITRAP2/README.md

 ```
 ### 3) Per-clone smoothing

-For the next step, we would like you to store your clonotype information in object@metadata$clone_id.
+For the next step, please store your clonotype information in object@metadata$clone_id.
 We will perform an extra denoising step on every expanded clone.
 Next, scaled counts are subjected to smoothing using local regression.
 The scaled matrix will be updated in object@assays$pMHC@scale.data.

 ```R